gonicus/clacks/doc/start.rst

 This document contains information on *how to get started* with the Clacks framework.
-It covers package based installations (Debian/Ubuntu), package less installtions and the common tasks that are needed to operate an agent.
+It covers package based installations (Debian/Ubuntu), package less installations and the common tasks that are needed to operate an agent.